rbarrois/python-semanticversion/docs/django.rst

 .. class:: SpecField

-    Stores a :class:`semantic_version.Spec` as its comma-separated string representation.
+    Stores a :class:`semantic_version.BaseSpec` as its textual representation.

+    .. attribute:: syntax

+        The syntax to use for the field; defaults to ``'native'``.

+        .. versionaddedd:: 2.7